agtonybarletta/mouse-daemon/README.md

 ### Output

 ![Toutput](messigray.jpg)
 This image shows the most used portion of the screen.
-The data have been collected by deamon running on a Debian 9 linux distribution for 3 months.
+The data have been collected by the deamon running on a Debian 9 linux distribution for 3 months.

 ## Built With